PetervandenDoel/soundLocalizationHardware/README.md

 ![image](https://github.com/PetervandenDoel/soundLocalizationHardware/assets/73015873/0e4bf928-a318-40b9-a115-a6704e7e4156)

+The preamplifiers are currently being tested, the gain of the input charge amplifier stage is coming out to be much larger than expected and there appear to be stability issues when the hydrophone is outside of the water, we are currently profiling the amplifiers and investigating whether or not the current design has good enough phase coherence or if the phase response can be calculated reliably.

 In hindsight, a four stage amplifier may have been unnecessary but it was chosen to allow for multiple preamplifier stages or buffering.
 When in use the amplifier's final stage ended up being manually soldered to the input terminal of the LTC 1562.